mcds-cmu/11634/s24/syllabus/index.md

 **Exceptional Performance Recognition**
 We reserve the highest accolade, the 'A+' grade, for students who not only secure top marks but also demonstrate significant research impact.
 This decision is made collectively by course instructors and mentors, ensuring a fair and comprehensive assessment of each student's academic prowess.

-## Weekly Standups

-A standup is a casual check-in to share your team’s progress update.
-It is not supposed to be a polished presentation.
-Simply share your screen and brief us on what has been happening.
-Be authentic with what your team’s current progress is and what your team is dealing with.
-Doing so allows us to provide you with timely support if needed.

 ## Attendance Policy

 Attendance at all class meetings is mandatory.
 Our class sessions are specifically designed for lectures, in-class standups, and presentations.
 Experience from previous cohorts strongly indicates that regular attendance is crucial for both the success of the team and the individual growth of each student.
 Therefore, each student is expected to attend every session as scheduled.

 In recognition of the unpredictable nature of circumstances, each student will be allowed **one** absence per semester.
 This absence is permissible only for sessions where the student's team is not scheduled to present.
 It should be noted that interview appointments or similar commitments are not considered valid reasons for additional absences beyond this single allowance.

-## End-of-Semester Internal Evaluation

-To facilitate a fair distribution of work among team members, our assessment process includes a peer review component, conducted exclusively at the end of the semester.
-This peer review is an individual assignment, integral to the final assessment, focusing on three key aspects:

-**Your Contribution to the Project:** Detailing the roles and responsibilities you undertook and your direct impact on the project's progress.
-**Peers’ Contribution to the Project:** Providing insights into each team member's contributions.
-Despite the potential challenge in larger teams, it’s vital to acknowledge and reflect on every member’s involvement.
-**Contribution to Peer Learning:** Assessing how you and your peers have facilitated each other's learning throughout the project.

-To ensure a meaningful review, you are required to provide substantive, reflective answers to each question.
-Your responses should include specific examples and constructive criticism aimed at problem-solving and improvement.

-The quality of your feedback is a significant component of your grade.
-Effective feedback benefits both the giver and the receiver, fostering a deeper understanding and improvement.
-As such, thoughtful and considerate responses are encouraged.

-Your review, which will be shared with all team members, should be constructive, respectful, and considerate.

-Furthermore, anonymized data from these peer reviews will be made available to all students.
-This initiative aims to provide insights into team dynamics and encourage discussions on collaborative improvement.

-Participation in this peer review is mandatory, and it will substantially influence your individual grade.
-This policy underscores our commitment to fostering a collaborative learning environment where every member's contribution is valued and assessed fairly.

 ## Academic Integrity